Roasted Peppers in Garlic Olive Oil

 Slice peppers in half lengthwise.
-Remove the seeds from the peppers.
+Remove the seeds from the peppers, if desired.
 Set them all onto baking sheets along with the garlic.

 Bake for 20-25 minutes, or until the pepper skins are nicely charred.

 Remove from heat and allow to cool.
-Peel the skins from the peppers and remove the seeds and innards.
+Peel the skins from the peppers.

 Squeeze the garlic from their skins and set aside.